Vespher/PhorceBot-Framework/README.md

 _Important_: This framework does not currently include any form of rate limiting.
 This is a vulnerability, and if abused, puts you at risk of receiving a temporary ban (30 minutes) from Twitch's chat servers.
 There are many ways to implement rate limiting, so I wanted to leave that up to the individual.
 Read more here: https://dev.twitch.tv/docs/irc/guide/

 ### Setup
+Download all 3 python scripts and place them in the same folder.
 Edit Credentials.py to include your information.
-The admin account will always be seen as a moderator by the bot.
-This should be your main Twitch account.
 After Credentials.py is set up, simply run Run.py to launch the bot.

 Get your bot's oauth token here: https://twitchapps.com/tmi/